 penne baked with leeks and mushrooms

-JUMP TO RECIPE -
+⯆ JUMP TO RECIPE

-But you can have a pasta bake the easy way and this is what I’m suggesting here.
-Basically cook the pasta as if you wanted it fresh, but then let it hang about for a bit, throw in some extra cheese and stick it in the oven.
+But you can have a pasta bake the easy way and this is what I’m suggesting with this recipe.
+Basically, you cook the pasta as if you wanted it fresh (pastasciutta to Italians), but then scoop it into a gratin dish, throw in some extra cheese and stick it in the oven.

-- 2 medium leeks, sliced
+- 2 medium leeks, trimmed and sliced

 - salt and pepper

-- 100g mushrooms, sliced (I used oysters, roughly torn)
+- 100g (1 cup) mushrooms, sliced

-- a small bunch of dill, chopped
+- a small bunch of dill, finely chopped

 - 2 large cloves of garlic

-- 50g mascarpone or double cream
+- 50g (2 tbsp.) mascarpone or double cream

-- 150g asiago or cooking mozzarella cheese
+- 150g (1 cup) cooking mozzarella cheese

-Put a large pan of water with plenty of salt on to boil the pasta.
-In another large pan or skillet melt the butter and add the leeks.
+2. In another large pan or skillet melt the butter and add the leeks.
 Season with salt and pepper and cook on medium-high heat until they start to caramelise.
-Throw in the mushrooms, dill, pressed garlic and cook covered for about 5 minutes until the mushrooms have wilted.
+Add the mushrooms, dill, pressed garlic and cook covered for about 5 minutes until the mushrooms have wilted.
 Add the mascarpone or cream, mix well and cook on low heat for another 5-10 minutes.

-7. 10 minutes before the end of baking time sprinkle with the rest of the parmesan – or reserve it to add straight onto the plates.
+7. 10 minutes before the end of baking time sprinkle with the rest of the Parmesan or reserve it to add straight onto the plates.